-But if you click on an ad related to copywriting, you’re going to get tons of information about copywriting.
-That doesn’t necessarily mean the world is flooded with copywriters.
+But that doesn’t mean the world is flooded with copywriters.
 It just means the Internet recognizes you’re interested in the topic, so it’s going to feel like copywriters are everywhere.

-Nicki and Kate dig into why there certainly aren’t too many copywriters and why there is still such a need for great copywriters.
+Nicki and Kate dig into the data and why there is still such a need for great copywriters.

 A Sneak Peek at the Episode